Blue entraps you,

 Get it checked!
 Go straight to the nearest pharmacy and show it to the chemist on duty.
 I and my friend went looking for the closest pharmacy to our hostel.
 After a quick inspection, she was given cream for her hand.
 Cream? for that?
 My unprofessional opinion is this definitely needs more than a dash of cream?
 With a language barrier as your opponent, it is probably a good idea to look for a second opinion if the first doesn’t seem to fit.
 The person might not understand the situation properly and may not understand your symptoms.
 Our second opinion was to go straight to the hospital and have it inspected by a Dermatologist who would be far more equipped to deal with our crisis.

 After collecting our other friend from the hostel we were dropped off at a hospital or at least down the road from a hospital by a taxi person who didn’t seem to know where they were going.
 We walked around the outer section of the building trying to decipher the hospital signposts.
 We eventually found the reception but sadly we were informed that we were at the wrong hospital.
 We took another taxi to Hospital number two.
-Hospital number two was quiet, empty and completely clean white.
+Hospital number two was a quiet, empty and completely clean white.
 It felt as though it was barely visited or in operation.
 A showroom for your expectations which like any open box always ends up a disappointment.
 After being directed to a third hospital my infected friend was becoming understandably agitated contributed to her increasingly painful hand and the discovery that every hospital we were being sent to was turning out to be the wrong one.

 Third time lucky?

 Hospital number 3 was crowded and looked like the inside of a beehive.
 Doctors and nurses rushed by disappearing through numerous doors.
 People waited on plastic seats while others queued along lines painted on the floor.
 A voice called names out along the narrow yellow corridor.
 For every moment spent sitting along the corridor of injured souls, the room began to close in around us, the empty space between becoming small and smaller.
 Our bodies became marshmallows squeezed inside our cracker confinements.
 We the non-infected tagalongs tried to keep positive and joke about the situation because after all what else can you do but laugh?
 Of course, it was easier for us as we weren’t going through all of this but it was a long day for everyone and positive spirits needed to be kept up.
-My advice is to try not let it damper your trip.
+My advice is to try not to let it damper your trip.
 Bumps will happen, you just need to learn to walk over them and reach the other side with a smile still attached.

 A crackling voice was heard over the intercom.
 Was that an Ashleigh?
 Yes!!! finally.
 Away she went into a small room.
 Our fingers were crossed and our heads lifted when she returned to the store that was once a corridor.
 She was given antibiotics to take for four days.
 Result! we thought that’s it, we are done, let’s explore.
 Oh, wait you can’t get antibiotics at the hospital you say?
 We have to search for a pharmacy that is still open after midday on a Saturday you say? excellent…